JohnathanMarkSmith/johnathanmarksmith.github.com/_posts/2013-06-27-how-to-use-spring-data-with-mongodb-and-springs-java-configuration-javaconfig-style-with-maven-junit-log4j.md

 Please keep in mind to be able to run this demo application start your MongoDB instance, Yes you need MongoDB.

-If you have any questions please email me at john@johnathanmarksmith.com
+If you have any questions or comments please email me at john@johnathanmarksmith.com or checkout my web site http://JohnathanMarkSmith.com

 For a MongoDB guide see http://www.mongodb.org/display/DOCS/Quickstart